Free Auto Insurance Comparison

 The cheapest age in every city and every state is 60 and older.
 Older people are rewarded for their experience on the road.

-Teens pay nearly $3,000 more annually than the 25 and older age group.
+Teens pay nearly $3,000 more annually than the 25 and older age groups.
 Teens are known as high-risk drivers.
 Insurance companies risk a lot, letting them drive.
 They are more prone to accidents, speeding, and receiving a citation than any other age group.

 Since January 1 of 2019, California has banned the use of gender to set car insurance rates.
 This table shows the data before then.